 The Parable of the Weeds

-31Jesus told them another parable: “The Kingdom of heaven is like this.
-A man takes a mustard seed and sows it in his field.
-32It is the smallest of all seeds, but when it grows up, it is the biggest of all plants.
-It becomes a tree, so that birds come and make their nests in its branches.”
+31He put another parable before them, saying, 13:31 For 13:31, 32 see parallels Mark 4:30–32; Luke 13:18, 19“The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field.
+32It is the smallest of all seeds, but when it has grown it is larger than all the garden plants and becomes a tree, so that the birds of the air come and make nests in its branches.”

 The Parable of the Hidden Treasure

 44“The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.

 The Parable of the Pearl of Great Value